 This election is about the success of coalitions: Dr. Sandeep Shastri

-New Delhi, Mar 27: It is election time in India and big question on everyone's mind is who will emerge victorious.
+New Delhi, Mar 27: It is election time in India and the big question on everyone's mind is who will emerge victorious.
 It has been an election of narratives so far and all parties are looking at how it should be packaged in order to reap the maximum benefits from the voter.

-Will these narratives by the BJP and Congress be national trends as polling day approaches.
+Will these narratives by the Bharatiya Janata Party (BJP) and Congress be national trends as polling day approaches.
 It will not be and it will play out differently in different states says leading political scientist, Dr. Sandeep Shastri in this interview with OneIndia.

 No Modi wave this time, but a tsunami: Prathap Simha